Lusine-Sargs-yan/React-Countries-API/README.md

 # All Countries list
-## The challenge of task is to find all countries, render it, then click on your favorite country and get some information.
+## The challenge of the task is to find all countries, render it, then click on your favorite country and get some information.
 ###  https://lusine-sargs-yan.github.io/React-Countries-API/